Jane-Bond/test-task-algorithm/README.md

 For this example string it should return letter "m" :

 The Tao gave birth to machine language.
-Machine language gave birth \n to the assembler. \n
+Machine language gave birth

+to the assembler.

 The assembler gave birth to the compiler.
 Now there are ten thousand languages.
 Each language has its purpose, however humble.
 Each language